 Hair transplants are one of the most popular hair restoration methods.
 In 2021, more than 703,000 hair transplant procedures were performed around the world — a rise of 151% in the last decade [1-2].

-Whether your hair transplant works depends on the survival rate of your transplanted hair grafts.
+The success of your hair transplant will depend on the survival rate of your transplanted hair grafts.
 Graft survival rate refers to the number of transplanted hair follicles that take root and produce new hair in the weeks and months following surgery.

 Which type of hair transplant works best: FUT or FUE?

-Both FUT and FUE hair transplants are very successful hair transplant treatments.
-The success rates for both types of procedure are very high, though some research suggests that FUT surgery has slightly higher graft survival rates [4-5].
+Both Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE) hair transplants are very successful hair transplant treatments.
+The success rates for both types of procedures are very high, though some research suggests that FUT surgery has slightly higher graft survival rates [4-5].
 Other studies, meanwhile, have found no significant difference in graft survival rates between FUE vs FUT [5-6].

 Hair grafts are often damaged in the FUE harvesting process.
 Lots of factors can impact graft survival, including [5]:

 Graft survival rate isn’t the only consideration when choosing between FUT and FUE surgery.
-There’s also hair transplant cost, recovery time, and the risk of scarring to think about.
-And because the research into the different graft survival rates for FUE and FUT is far from conclusive, these other factors should arguably be more important to prospective patients.
+There’s also hair transplant costrecovery time, and the risk of scarring to think about.
+Since the research into the different graft survival rates for FUE and FUT hair transplant surgeries is far from conclusive, these other factors should arguably be more important to prospective patients.

 Take a look at our before and after gallery to see patients who have undergone FUE and FUT hair transplants.